Penny McNamee: Theatre

+In 2025, McNamee will star as MTV reporter Rachel in MJ the Musical.
+The show will open at the Lyric Theatre in Sydney in March 2025.

+McNamee starred opposite Lucy Durack, Todd McKenney and Shane Jacobson in the critically acclaimed Neil Simon play, the Odd Couple at both the Comedy Theatre in Melbourne and the Theatre Royal in Sydney.

-McNamee is perhaps best known for her portrayal of Nessarose in the original Australian cast of Wicked for which she won the 2009 Green Room Award for Best Female in a Featured Role.
+McNamee is perhaps best known on stage for her portrayal of Nessarose in the original Australian cast of Wicked for which she won the 2009 Green Room Award for Best Female in a Featured Role.
 The show opened on 12 July 2008, in Melbourne, where it ran for 13 months, closing on 9 August 2009.
 It then transferred to Sydney from 12 September 2009.
 McNamee played her final performance at the Capitol Theatre on 12 March 2010.

 McNamee originated the role of Jennifer Gabriel in Cameron Mackintosh's production of The Witches of Eastwick.
-The show opened at the Princess Theatre in Melbourne on 15 July 2002.
-McNamee was nominated for a Mo Award for Best New Talent.
+The show opened at the Princess Theatre in Melbourne and McNamee was nominated for a Mo Award for Best New Talent.